-To get its ISO images, visit Ubuntu MATE website.
+To get its ISO images, visit the official Ubuntu Website.

 When it comes explicitly to the best Linux distros for ethical hacking purposes, there’s absolutely no match for Kali Linux.
-It comes with hundreds of useful tools that belong to different categories like vulnerability analyses, wireless attacks, web applications, exploitation tools, stress testing, forensic tools, etc. Based on Debian Testing branch, most of the packages in the distro are imported from Debian repos.
-The recent 2019.3 release has also marked the start of a partnership between Offensive Security and Cloudflare to ensure that updates are delivered in a more reliable manner.
+It comes with hundreds of useful tools that belong to different categories like vulnerability analyses, wireless attacks, web applications, exploitation tools, stress testing, forensic tools, etc. Based on the Debian Testing branch, most of the distro packages are imported from Debian repos.

 - Solid Debian base

 - Beginners will need time to get used to the tools, and learning to use them.